geckoo1337/Geckoo1337-engine/README.md

 A collecting game which manages the pixel's alpha and a custom particle system (my entry for the 52nd LudumDare),

+The Overlooker - a Papers, Please clone (my entry for the 53rd LudumDare),

 An application displaying the full colors' spectrum,

 A very simple 3d projection with an icosphere,